Amadeus IT Holding SA history, profile and corporate video

 Amadeus IT Holding SA provides transaction processing solutions to the global travel and tourism industry.
-The company offers its solutions to the various travel providers, including full service carriers, low-cost airlines, hotels, rail operators, cruise & ferry operators, car rental companies & tour operators, travel agencies, both online and offline.
+The company offers its solutions to various travel providers, including full-service carriers, low-cost airlines, hotels, rail operators, cruise & ferry operators, car rental companies & tour operators, travel agencies, both online and offline.
 It also offers Information Technology Solutions to the travel industries.
-The company was founded on October 20, 1987 and is headquartered in Madrid, Spain.“
+The company was founded on October 20, 1987, and is headquartered in Madrid, Spain.“

 “Amadeus IT Holdings History

 A quick look at the history of Amadeus and all our important milestones.